na-na-hi/renget/archive/2ia7a.md

 Ability: "Vesti la giubba"
 Description: Omaru Polka was touched by "The Nihil", and as such, her ability includes altering reality to create situations seen in clown acts.
 This has left her mentally scarred, and is prone to mood swings and violent tendencies that end in comedic acts
 Danger Level: A
 Observations: While virtually invincible, she cant exactly kill people either, her ability being far more suited to ruin interference for her teammates.
-It is theorized that a "Nietzche Tetrahedron" could contain her abilities long enough to kill her
+It is theorized that a "Nietzche Tetrahedron" could contain her abilities long enough to neutralize her

 Name: Momosuzu Nene
 Ability: "Apotheosis"
 Description: She's a extremely strong metahuman, capable of shrugging off heavy artillery and posseses the ability to grow significantly stronger once she has survived a near death experience.
 It is theorized that Nene could eventually become a God, if she were to survie a fight against one.
 Her limitless potential is kept in check by a childlike wonder and desire to experience joy
 Danger Level: SS
 Observations:It its not know who was the person who created the Gu Ritual that originated Momosuzu.
 Once HoloCORP opened the crypt, they found a criying infant amongst a sea of bodies.
-It is advised that a Godkiller weapon is deployed at once, avoiding risk
+It is advised that a Godkiller weapon is deployed at once, even if it were to be overkill

 Name: Takanashi Kiara
 Ability: "The first Light"